thewisestworm/thewisestworm.github.io/projects/Bionics/finger.md

       <div class="feature-text">
         <p><strong>Generation 1: T-Belt Concept</strong></p>
         <p>
-          The original design used small T-belts (similar to those used on 3D printers) between each finger section so the joint would move in a fluid motion driven by a motor or servo.
+          The original design used small T-belts (similar to those used on 3D printers) between each finger section so the joints would move in a fluid motion driven by a servo.
         </p>
         <p>
-          While it looked like a natural finger, it failed mechanically: components that modeled successfully in Onshape did not translate effectively to real-world physical assembly, prompting a complete redesign.
+          While it looked like a natural finger, it had a few mechanical failures.
+Many of the components in the assembly were quite small and difficult to manufacture and assemble using a basic 3D printer.
+Because the eventual use-case was an open source hand for people to make at home, this design was not ideal.
         </p>
       </div>
     </div>